- Many modules to choose from

 - Standard modules

 - Python comes with many modules included and ready to use in your scripts.
-These standard modules cover a wide range of tools, including file system access, numerical and mathematical functions, unicode text processing, dealing with dates and calendars, reading / writing several types of data formats, serving web pages, generating random numbers… and a lot more!
+These standard modules cover a wide range of tools, including file system access, numerical and mathematical functions, unicode text processing, dealing with dates and calendars, reading and writing several types of data formats, serving web pages, generating random numbers… and a lot more.

 - External modules

 - Python also allows users to install and use third-party modules from multiple sources.
 The Python Package Index (PyPI) provides an extensive list of libraries developed by the Python community, and many more can be found on code sharing platforms like GitHub.
 Third-party packages can be installed using a package manager like pip, or manually using setup scripts or

 - If you can’t find an existing module which suits your needs, Python allows you to create your own, and use it alongside all your other modules.
 That’s how many useful tools start their life: someone scratches his / her own itch, and ends up creating something that can benefit lots of other people too.

 Before you can use a module, you need to import it into your script.
 This is done with the